What is a PDF File

-That is the reason why sometimes a document in 'High Quality' occupies many megabytes and yet, PDFx quality occupies very little.
+That is the reason why sometimes a document in 'High Quality' occupies many megabytes and yet, .PDFx quality occupies very little.
 What's left over has been eliminated.

-When we export from Illustrator or InDesign we have PDFx-1, PDFx-3, PDFx-4.
+When we export from Illustrator or InDesign we have .PDFx-1, .x-3, .x-4.
 Their differences are minimal, but they can be fundamental.

-PDFx-3 is designed for hybrid formats.
+x-3 is designed for hybrid formats.
 Therefore, it includes color information in both CMYK and RGB, since sometimes we are interested in keeping the original info in RGB in case that same document will be displayed online or distributed digitally.

-PDFx-4 allows all the above and also transparencies and layers of information.
+x-4 allows all the above and also transparencies and layers of information.

 There is also a new x-5 in which you can use external images that augurs that will be composed with images linked to the network.